What is a solitaire?

 A Solitaire diamond is a single diamond.
 This popular term refers to jewellery set with a single diamond.

-“Solitaire” refers to any jewellery set with one gemstone.
+“Solitaire” refers to any jewellery set featuring a single gemstone.
 Popular solitaire designs include rings, pendants and earrings.

 Most people associate a solitaire diamond with the classic engagement ring design.

-Our Kensington ring design is our latest contemporary addition, with a Tiffany style setting and knife-edge shoulders, shown here with a 1-carat lab-grown diamond (Price approx. £2,000).
+Our Kensington ring design is our latest contemporary addition, featuring a Tiffany-style setting and knife-edge shoulders, as shown here with a 1-carat lab-grown diamond (Price approx. £ 1,600, updated).

-At the same time, the alternative Solitaire definition relates to a popular game using playing cards.
+At the same time, the alternative definition of Solitaire relates to a popular card game.

 This card game dates from the mid-18th Century.
 Today, many people play solitaire games on their phones or devices.

 Furthermore, we create the Lila engagement ring with large lab-grown solitaire diamonds and Starlight Moissanites.
-As a result, buyers can achieve the impact of a 2 or 3-carat (see image below and main image) at a fraction of the cost of a natural diamond.
+Buyers can get the look of a two- or three-carat diamond at a much lower cost than a natural diamond.

 Most popular amongst solitaire rings?
 The ‘Lila’ ring design.

-In fact, Tiffany & Co. brought the engagement ring to true fame with the classic round diamond engagement ring.
+Tiffany & Co. brought the engagement ring to true fame with the classic round diamond engagement ring.
 Tiffany boosted Platinum engagement rings to new heights.
 Set with a single diamond, a Platinum solitaire provides a secure setting.
-In addition, it gives plenty of strength to hold a diamond.
+Additionally, it gives sufficient strength to hold a diamond.

 After round diamonds, the square Princess cut is the second most popular diamond cut for solitaire rings.